 British Pounds (the quote currency) are needed to purchase one Euro (the base currency).
 This is one of the

 most traded currency pairs.
 The European and British economies are massively intertwined as large amounts

 of capital are exchanged on a daily basis between the UK and the European Union so the pair tends

 to be relatively stable.
-But events and news related to the exit of Great Britain of the European Union
+But events and news related to the exit of Great Britain from the European Union

-in 2017 affectes the pair and created more movements than usual.
+in 2017 affects the pair and creates more movement than usual.